MariaFF/vaiMovie/README.md

 # vaiMovie

-Features
+### Features

-List of movies
+- List movies
-Search movies
+- Search movie
-Favorite movies
+- Favorite movie

-Techs
+### Techs

-React Navigation
+- React Navigation
-React Vector Icons
+- React Vector Icons
-Styled-Components
+- Styled-Components
-Axios
+- Axios
-Redux
+- Redux
-GoogleSignIn
+- GoogleSignIn

-Run this project
+### Run this project

-Assuming that you have a configured environment
+_Assuming that you have a configured environment_

-Install dependencies
+### Install dependencies
 yarn

-Start bundle
+### Start bundle
 yarn start

-Run the project on emulator
+### Run the project on emulator (the project is configured for ios)
- - the project is configured for ios yarn ios
+yarn android

-So, thanks for the opportunity to take the test ✌
+So, thanks for the opportunity to take the test :v: